What is the core set of theories of the evolutionary biology according to Charles Darwin?

 Describe the main sources of genetic variation:

-Gene Flow adds variation by introducing alleles from other populations
+Gene Flow: adds variation by introducing alleles from other populations

-Recombination during sexual reproduction shuffles genes (crossing over + independent assortment.
+Recombination during sexual reproduction: shuffles genes

 Define the term macro evolution and describe supporting evidence:

 Macroevolution describes large-scale evolutionary changes above the species level (formation of new species).
-It is defined as the change between species, not within species (microevolution).

-Evidence comes from fossil records, comparative anatomy, molecular similarities, all of which show patterns of common ancestry and long-term evolutionary changes.
+all of which show patterns of common ancestry and long-term evolutionary changes.

 Define the term micro evolution.
-What molecular mechanisms are the driving
+What molecular mechanisms are the driving force.

 Microevolution refers to small-scale genetic changes within a population over short time periods, such as changes in allele frequencies.